acuminous/filby/README.md

    }
 ]
 ```
-## Proposed DDL
+## Proposed DSL

 In it's POC form, RDF requires the developer to manage entity definition and data using SQL migration files.
 Each entity requires a stored procedure to aggregate the data frames, which results in an undesirable learning curve.
-Instead we are considering introducing a SQL like domain specific language, which can be used as an alternative to SQL.
+Instead we are considering introducing a domain specific language (DSL), which can be used as an alternative to SQL, but still managed with migration files.

 ```yaml
 # 0001.define-park-entities.yaml